n-sumanth-bhat/Final-Year-Project/README.md

 ## Feedback

-If you have any feedback or queries, please reach out to us.
+If you have any feedback or queries, please reach out to
 - [Sumanth N](mailto:nsumanthbhat@gmail.com)